Explore our video gallery

 Below you will find Guild and Ruskin lectures, events and projects captured on film, including those produced with or by our friends and partners.

-Released in the summer of 2020, at the end of the Guild projects Ruskin in Wyre & Ruskin in Sheffield, the film NO WEALTH BUT LIFE? reflects on the value of working with Ruskin's ideas today.
+NO WEALTH BUT LIFE Inspired by the Guild's Ruskin in Wyre & Ruskin in Sheffield projects, this film reflects on the value of working with Ruskin's ideas today.